I adopted little Minnie in September, and ever since then, I’ve been excited for her to meet my…

 Times visited: Multiple (home country)

-Cities visited: London, Cambridge, Norwich, Ipswich, Liverpool and Royal Tunbridge Wells
+Cities visited: London, Cambridge, Norwich, Ipswich, Liverpool, Royal Tunbridge Wells and Newcastle-upon-Tyne

 Villages visited: Watton, Thetford, Amesbury, Windsor, Bury St. Edmunds, Lavenham, Finchingfield, Mildenhall, Brandon, Swaffham, Attleborough, Wroxham, Great Yarmouth, Hunstanton and Cromer